Don’t just sing.

 singing future

-There’s no one way to be a singer.
-Easy to say.
-Slightly trickier when trying to figure it out.
-The Magnificent Singer Map helps you find your version, rather than borrowing everyone else’s.
+There is no one way to be a singer.
+So easy to say.
+Slightly trickier when you are trying to figure out your own.

 Elizabeth, Founder of The Magnificent Singer